Beginner Rule Confusion: Can the Ball Hit the Wall First

 Also known as: wall before bounce rule, pared antes del bote

-No — during a rally, a ball crossing to your side of the court must bounce once on the ground before it can legally touch a wall; a ball that hits your back or side glass before bouncing on the ground is a lost point for your side.
+No. This means during a rally, a ball crossing to your side of the court must bounce once on the ground before it can legally touch a wall.
+A ball that hits your back or side glass before bouncing on the ground is a lost point for your side.

 This is the rule question almost every new padel player asks, because it seems to contradict the sport's reputation for wall-based rallies.
-The two-part sequence matters: (1) the ball must land on the ground within your side of the court first, and only then (2) may it touch the back glass, side glass, or fence and still be legally returned.
-A ball that flies over the net and strikes the glass on the full — before ever touching the ground — is out of play the instant it hits the wall, exactly as if it had gone out on the fly in tennis.
+The two-part sequence matters.
+This means (1) the ball must land on the ground within your side of the court first, and only then (2) may it touch the back glass, side glass, or fence and still be legally returned.
+A ball that flies over the net and strikes the glass on the full.
+This means before ever touching the ground.
+This means is out of play the instant it hits the wall, exactly as if it had gone out on the fly in tennis.

-This distinction is what makes wall play (see Wall Play) legal and strategic rather than a loophole: a defender is not allowed to let a ball sail past them and simply collect it off the glass without a ground bounce in between.
-The confusion usually comes from watching rallies where the ball clearly touches the glass and stays in play — but in every legal instance, the ground bounce happened first, often so close to the wall that it is easy to miss on a first viewing.
-There is one further wrinkle worth knowing: a player may also strike their own ball into their own side wall or back wall deliberately (as part of a shot like a por tres) before it crosses the net, since at that point it is simply part of their own attacking stroke, not a return that has skipped the ground bounce.
+This distinction is what makes wall play (see Wall Play) legal and strategic rather than a loophole.
+This means a defender is not allowed to let a ball sail past them and simply collect it off the glass without a ground bounce in between.
+The confusion usually comes from watching rallies where the ball clearly touches the glass and stays in play.
+This means but in every legal instance, the ground bounce happened first, often.
+As a result, close to the wall that it is easy to miss on a first viewing.
+There is one further wrinkle worth knowing.
+This means a player may also strike their own ball into their own side wall or back wall deliberately (as part of a shot like a por tres) before it crosses the net, since at that point it is simply part of their own attacking stroke, not a return that has skipped the ground bounce.

 Example

-A lob sails deep and appears headed straight for the back glass; a spectator new to the sport assumes it is already a winner, but the ball clips the ground an inch in front of the glass first, making the eventual wall contact completely legal.
+A lob sails deep and appears headed straight for the back glass.
+A spectator new to the sport assumes it is already a winner.
+But the ball clips the ground an inch in front of the glass first.
+This makes the eventual wall contact completely legal.

 Why it matters

-Misunderstanding this rule causes new players to either concede points they actually won, or to argue points they actually lost — both of which are avoidable with a clear mental model of "ground first, then glass."
+Misunderstanding this rule causes new players to either concede points they actually won, or to argue points they actually lost.
+This means both of which are avoidable with a clear mental model of "ground first, then glass."

 Frequently asked questions